gurbaaz27/gurbaaz27.github.io/_posts/2023-09-18-dynamic-arguments-argparse-subparser.md

 Namespace(command='foo', n=3, entry1='abc', entry2='def', entry3='ghi')
 ```

 I encourage you to play and tweak with parser, adjust it according to your need.
-Though the final solution is elegant, it took me a while to get at it since I could not find anything very specific to my use case on the internet (in the actual tool, I had to add dynamic arguments inside subparser inside another subparser, so I got perplexed in that for quite some time 🫠).
-Accessing these undocumented attributes like `_actions` is ofcourse a bit risky, since the internal workings can change any day.
+Though the final solution is elegant, it took me a while to get at it since I could not find anything very specific to my use case on the internet (in the actual tool, I had to add dynamic arguments inside subparser inside another subparser, so I got perplexed in that for quite some time).

+Lastly, accessing these undocumented attributes like `_actions` is ofcourse a bit risky, since the internal workings of the module can change any day.
 But the goal is to present you an idea on how to tackle with these stuff.
 But I hope this helps someone out, stuck in a similar situation.

-Regards
+Regards,
+Your average python scripter